matiuszaa/MazeDFS/README.md

-Using DFS algorithm finds a way out of maze.
+Use DFS algorithm to find a way out of maze.